 The American University Alumni Board is celebrating the 90th anniversary of the alumni association in 2017.
 The Alumni Board governs the AU Alumni Association, providing strategic insight and professional expertise to assist the university's outreach effort to alumni.
 This dedicated group of volunteers serve as ambassadors for and to the university and work to engage all alumni in the life of the institution.

 The Alumni Board also oversees the administration of AU's alumni awards, the highest honors presented by the Alumni Association on an annual basis.

 APPLY FOR THE ALUMNI BOARD

 At-large board members serve a two-year term, following which they may reapply for a second term.
 Considering applying to the Alumni Board?
-Be sure to review the roles and responsibilities of Alumni Board Membership.
-Along with the application form for membership, a full resume, a professional bio and at least one letter of recommendation is required.
+Along with the application for membership, a full resume, a professional bio, and at least one letter of recommendation are required.
 Applications are accepted each fall for terms beginning in the following calendar year.

 Responsibilities of an At-Large AUAB member include:

 - Attending and actively participating in all AUAB meetings (four per calendar year)

 - Active participation as a member of an AUAB committee or task force

 - Being a knowledgeable ambassador for AU and the Alumni Association